anchorit3/xamarin-overlay-helper/README.md

 Licensed under MIT, see license file.

-*I think it may be available to many people.
+*I think it may be useful to many people.
 Best regards and have a nice use* 😁